stella8890lee-crypto/petstellation/src/content/blog/dog-barking-training.md

 - 🧸 **Attention-Seeking** — Because barking = human reaction
 - 🎉 **Excitement Barking** — Walks, car rides, other dogs

+💡 **City Dog Insight:** In apartments or condos, barking is often triggered by hallway noise, neighbors, elevators, or passing dogs — meaning the behavior can happen dozens of times per day without proper training.

 Understanding your dog’s “why” is the first step in creating a real training solution.

 ## Why “No!”
 Doesn’t Work — And What to Do Instead